travelgateX/documentation-site/content/hotelx/plugins/mapping.md

 ### File Names

-All files have the same name structure
+All files must have the same name structure

 |Entity|File Name|
 |---|----|